Dr Nathan Gilbert, PhD Toronto

 Chapter in book

-- Gilbert, Nathan (Accepted).
+- Gilbert, Nathan (2019).
 "Was Atticus an Epicurean?".
 In Roman Epicureanism.
 Davis, Gregson & Yona, Sergio Cambridge University Press.

 - Gilbert, Nathan (Submitted).
 "Gastronomy and Slavery under Caesar: the Politics of an Epicurean Cliché (Ad Fam.
 15.18)".

 - (Submitted).
 "P.Tebt.
 0526 verso: a Land Registry" (with G. Macedo).

 - Gilbert, Nathan (2019).
 "Lucius Saufeius and his lost prehistory of Rome: intellectual culture in the Late Republic".
 Classical Philology 14(1): 25-46.